 - Leave the country.
 This isn’t as dramatic as it sounds!
 I haven’t been abroad for 5 years due to my hatred of planes.
 I want to get a train or ferry into Europe =)

 - Do a fun run for charity.
 I’m not very good at running but I did do the Race For Life a couple of years ago and really enjoyed it.
-I had cancer as a child (I was very lucky and didn’t need any further treatment after I had a tumor removed from my arm) so I would like to do the run again as its a great charity.
+I would like to do another fun run for a good cause =)

 - Do a sponsored *something* for a mental health charity.
 I don’t know what yet, though not a fun run as that’s the goal above.
 Something outside of my comfort zone, I’ll be putting more thought into this one!